 The present experiments show sensitivity to soil wetness changes as measured by precipitation variations.
 In turn, soil wetness rapidly reacts to rainfall, in such a way that after 10 days of simulation, the anomalous initial conditions tend to weaken.
 This response is not uniform over the model domain, and is more evident over SESA.
-The pathways relating soil-atmosphere interactions can be more easily tracked with the aid of E1 and E3: less (/more) soil wetness reduces (/enhances) CAPE so that precipitation -particularly its convective portion- is decreased (/increased).
-This positive feedback is maintained during the first five days of simulation (i.e. until February 3 approximately) and corresponds to the first cycle of NAL pressure fall and the transition stage between the two cycles.
-The second phase is characterized by a stronger synoptic forcing, as suggested by the cleaner pressure fall cycle denoted in the evolution of sea level pressure at La Rioja, which also includes NAL decay by February 7, 1200 UTC (see the post-frontal anticyclone reaching central Argentina at this time in Figure 3).
-This circulation is strong enough to start precipitation in E1, even under less favorable CAPE preconditioning, and to recover soil moisture deficits by the end of the simulation.
-Day by day inspection of the precipitation evolution (not shown) corroborates this analysis, and provides further details: the main difference between E1 and E3 is that in E3 there is strong pre-frontal activity over Buenos Aires and central Argentina on February 2^{nd} not simulated by E1.
+The pathways relating soil-atmosphere interactions can be more easily tracked with the aid of E1 and E3: less (more) soil wetness reduces (enhances) CAPE so that precipitation-particularly its convective portion-is decreased (increased).
+This positive feedback is maintained during the first 5 days of simulation (i.e., until 3 February approximately) and corresponds to the first cycle of NAL pressure fall and the transition stage between the two cycles.
+The second phase is characterized by a stronger synoptic forcing, as suggested by the cleaner pressure cycle denoted in the evolution of sea level pressure at La Rioja, which also includes NAL decay by 1200 UTC 7 February (see the postfrontal anticyclone reaching central Argentina at this time in Fig. 3).
+This circulation is strong enough to initiate precipitation in E1, even under less favorable CAPE preconditioning, and to recover soil moisture deficits by the end of the simulation.
+Dayby-day inspection of the precipitation evolution (not shown) corroborates this analysis, and provides further details: the main difference between E1 and E3 is that in E3 there is strong prefrontal activity over Buenos Aires and central Argentina on 2 February not simulated by E1.
 This delay in convective triggering is crucial to understand soil influences at these time scales.